RADiEnCe/RepData_PeerAssessment1/PA1_template.md

 dailymedian <- median(dailysums)
 ```

-From the data, it can be computed that the mean of the daily step sums is 9354.2295082, while the median is 1.0395\times 10^{4}.
+From the data, it can be computed that the mean of the daily step sums is 9354.2295082, while the median is 1.0395 &times; 10<sup>4</sup>.

 ## What is the average daily activity pattern?